AHL-Logics-backend-tranining-2024/fastapi-task/README.md

   3. **Get All Tasks**
      - **Endpoint**: `/tasks/`
      - **Description**: Retrieve a list of all tasks with their details.
+You can specify if the task is urgent or normal using a query parameter to get only the tasks of that type.

   4. **Get Task by ID**
      - **Endpoint**: `/tasks/{task_id}/`
      - **Description**: Retrieve the details of a task by its ID.
-You can specify if the task is urgent or normal using a query parameter.

   5. **Get Urgent Tasks**
      - **Endpoint**: `/tasks/urgent/`